wtsi-hpag/scaffHiC/README.md

 #### External packages
-The genome aligner BWA (http://bio-bwa.sourceforge.net) is downloaded and compiled by scaffHiC.
+The genome aligner BWA (http://bio-bwa.sourceforge.net) is downloaded and compiled by scaffHiC The compression code pigz (https://github.com/madler/pigz) is downloaded and compiled by scaffHiC The HiC map builder PretextMap (https://github.com/wtsi-hpag/PretextMap) is downloaded by scaffHiC The HiC map viewer PretextView (https://github.com/wtsi-hpag/PretextView) is downloaded by scaffHiC

 ### Run the pipelines